ElvenTools/elven-tools-website/src/docs/cli-introduction.md

 ### What is it?

 - The CLI tool helps to:
-  - deploy the NFT minter Smart Contract on the Elrond blockchain
+  - deploy the NFT minter Smart Contract on the MultiversX blockchain
-  - interact with the NFT minter Smart Contract on the Elrond blockchain
+  - interact with the NFT minter Smart Contract on the MultiversX blockchain

 For now it is designed to deploy the contract: [elven-nft-minter-sc](https://github.com/ElvenTools/elven-nft-minter-sc).